Structured Query language (SQL)

 Scalability is the ability of a system, network, or process, to handle a growing amount of work in an efficient manner or its ability to be enlarged to accommodate that growth.
 In other words, we can say that it is the ability of a system to optimize its performance level as per the requirement of the system at that stage.

-Few examples of relational databases using SQL are:-
+A few examples of relational databases using SQL are:

 - Microsoft SQL server

 ACID is a concept that is generally used by database professionals for the evaluation of databases and application architectures in the SQL database model to ensure that data is stored in a safe, consistent and robust manner

 Here, ACID stands for-